mtorressahli/linuxXPS9570/README.md

 ```
 Should not return anything

-Disconnect / unplug charger and verify the power consumption with powertop is around 5W on idle (Dell XPS 15 4570, powertop --auto-tune previously launched, FHD screen with no touchscreen)
+Disconnect / unplug charger and verify the power consumption with powertop is around 5W — FHD screen with no touchscreen — or 7.5W — 4K with touchscreen — on idle (`sudo powertop --auto-tune` previously launched).

 Enable GPU by using the `enablegpu.sh` script